opiter09/FF1-FFC-Chunk-Manager/README.md

 		- episode/eXXXX: files for the various scripted events that occur in the game
 		- etc/creature_defs: data for each vivosaur
 		- etc/kaseki_defs: data for the individual fossils
-		- text/japanese: basically all of the non-dialogue text in the game (Note: This file has the special property that the lengths of its chunks must all be multiples of 4, so please add/remove 00's at the end as needed.
-If the text would be a multiple of 4 by itself, include 4 00's at the end instead of none)
+		- text/japanese: basically all of the non-dialogue text in the game

 	- FFC:
 		- episode/eXXXX: files for the various scripted events that occur in the game